anisbet/pipe/Readme.md

  -h             : Change delimiter from the default '|'.
 Changes -P and -K behaviour, see -P, -K.
  -H             : Suppress new line on output.
  -I             : Ignore case on operations -d, -E, -f, -g, -G, -n and -s.
+ -J[cn]         : Sums the numeric values in a given column during the dedup process (-d)
+                  providing a sum over group-like functionality.
+Does not work if -A is selected (see -A).
  -kcn:(expr_n(expr_n-1(...))): Use scripting command to add field.
 Syntax: -k'cn:(script)'
                   where [script] are pipe commands defined like (-f'c0:0?p.q.r' -> -S'c0:0-3') and the result would be put in field c1, clobbering any value there.
 To